publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schIV/ptB/m__us_usc_t20_s1463.md

         (1) implementing effective strategies for addressing inappropriate behavior of students with disabilities in schools, including strategies to prevent children with emotional and behavioral problems from developing emotional disturbances that require the provision of special education and related services;

-        (2) improving the alignment, compatibility, and development of valid and reliable assessments and alternate assessments for assessing adequate yearly progress, as described under [section 6311(b)(2)(B) of this title][/us/usc/t20/s6311/b/2/B];
+        (2) improving the alignment, compatibility, and development of valid and reliable assessments and alternate assessments for assessing student academic achievement, as described under [section 6311(b)(2) of this title][/us/usc/t20/s6311/b/2];

         (3) providing training for both regular education teachers and special education teachers to address the needs of students with different learning styles;